spiral/docs/stempler/inheritance.md

   // and here
 </div>

-// stack my-stack is no active at this level
+// stack my-stack is not active at this level

 <stack:prepend name="my-stack">
   my value